-During the full year ended 30 June 2019, the Company recognised \$59,277 for patent application costs associated with the Intellectual Property of the process for the manufacture of multilayer articles (2018: \$16,505).
+During the full year ended 30 June 2020, the Company recognised \$96,724 for patent application costs associated with the Intellectual Property of the process for the manufacture of multilayer articles (2019: \$59,277).
 These costs have an indefinite useful life.
+Other intangible assets, pertaining to certification costs, were acquired with the acquisition of HighCom.